hashtafak/svelte5-chrome-extension/COMPONENTS.md

-# SPEAK Extension - Component System Documentation
+# Svelte 5 Chrome Extension - Component System Documentation

 ## Overview

-Complete icon and component system built for the SPEAK Chrome extension using Svelte 5, Lucide icons, and DaisyUI.
+Complete icon and component system built for Chrome extensions using Svelte 5, Lucide icons, and DaisyUI.

 ## ✅ What's Been Implemented